What personal information do we collect from the people that visit our website?

 We collect information from you when you place an order or enter information on our site.

-We use other third parties such as a credit card processing company to bill you for services and a Live Chat service to assist you if you have questions while using our site or regarding your order.
+We use other third parties such as a credit card processing company (Stripe) to bill you for services and a ticketing system (Zendesk) if you if you have questions while using our site or regarding your order.
+To mitigate bot traffic, we use shieldsquare.com.
 When you sign up for our services we will share your personal information only as necessary for the third party to provide that service.

 How do we use your information?